thekarlbrown/ChangeTheWorld/README.md

 description of all functions on welcome screen, potentially on start

-for initial screen: not seen friends ideas that are positive  then most thumbs of day positive

-categories has no minimum, queries category and subcategory first, most recent selected, this month

 search queries optimal search algorithm, starting at beginning until end, saving when minimum obtained to continue where it left off when user goes down

 need advisor help on leaderboard, maybe set rule for if active within.
 30 days

 friends and idea lists are all optimized algorithm searches, decide how to determine if user has liked idea or not (will server return truth value, where will who has liked what be stored and how)

-decide if its optimal to display subselections by references to positions of ideablocks or create ideablock reference OR BOTH

 decide if leaderboard is real-time or at end of each day and if it has time

-consult with algorithms expert for current algorithm tactics

-crowd-source the category creation

 see what prof thinks of leaderboard pushing

 figure out how I am layering fragments improperly

 figure out why I cannot copy-paste

-sync favorites with database

 add leaderboard onclicks to user profiles